C22 Third from Triang clerestory coaches

 - Various bits of Plastikard (sheet and blocks) and clear styrene

 Essentially, the C22 is composed from the compartment ends of the two Triang Brake Thirds.
-This may seem a little wasteful, but the residual brake ends can later be used for constructing a decent Brake Van to Diagram V5, as described on the following page.
+This may seem a little wasteful, but the residual brake ends can later be used for constructing a decent Brake Van to Diagram V5.

 The underframe details from the long Hornby Clerestory were used since I also had these lying about, and because I like making do with what I have.
 These Hornby parts do require some modification, and could alternatively be replaced with separately purchased detailing parts.
 This will however add additional cost to the model.